Pakse, ປະເທດລາວ - Things to Do in Pakse

 Top Things to Do in Pakse

-Visit this UNESCO World Heritage site, an ancient Khmer temple complex dating back to the 5th century that predates Angkor Wat.
-The temple sits dramatically on the slopes of Phou Kao mountain and offers stunning views over the Mekong River and surrounding countryside.
-The site includes several levels of ruins, sacred springs, and intricate stone carvings that tell the story of the ancient Chenla Kingdom.
+Visit this UNESCO World Heritage Khmer temple complex dating back to the 5th century, predating Angkor Wat by several centuries.
+The temple sits dramatically on the slopes of Mount Phou Kao and offers stunning views over the Mekong River and surrounding countryside.
+The site includes ancient stone carvings, ceremonial pools, and a museum showcasing artifacts from the Khmer Empire.

 Getting There

-Pakse International Airport (PKZ) receives direct flights from Vientiane, Luang Prabang, and Siem Reap, with connections to Bangkok and Ho Chi Minh City.
-The airport is located about 2km from the city center, with tuk-tuks and taxis readily available for around $3-5.
-Overland options include buses from Vientiane (10-12 hours, $12-15), Thakhek (6 hours, $8-10), and crossing from Thailand via the Chong Mek-Vang Tao border (1 hour from Ubon Ratchathani).
-The bus station is located about 8km north of the city center, with connecting transport available.
+Pakse International Airport receives direct flights from Vientiane, Bangkok, Ho Chi Minh City, and Siem Reap, making it the most convenient entry point to southern Laos.
+The airport is located about 3km from the city center, with taxis and tuk-tuks readily available for $3-5 USD.
+Overland options include buses from Vientiane (10-12 hours, $15-20), Thailand via Chong Mek border crossing (1 hour from Ubon Ratchathani), and Cambodia via Stung Treng.
+The Friendship Bridge connects directly to Thailand, and many travelers combine visits to Pakse with trips to Cambodia's northeastern provinces.

 Getting Around